-The average Indian rupee/ US dollar exchange rate in fiscal 2006 was approximately Rs.44.21 per \$1.00 (based on the noon buying rate), representing an appreciation of the Indian rupee of 1.4% and 3.8% as compared with the average exchange rates in fiscal 2005 and fiscal 2004.
-The average pound sterling/ US dollar exchange rate in fiscal 2006 was approximately £0.56 per \$1.00 (based on the noon buying rate), representing a depreciation of the pound sterling of 3.7% as compared with the average exchange rates in fiscal 2005 and an appreciation of the pound sterling of 5.1% as compared with the average exchange rates in fiscal 2004.
-Our results of operations may be adversely affected if the rupee appreciates significantly against the pound sterling or the US dollar or the pound sterling depreciates against the US dollar.
+The average Indian rupee/US dollar exchange rate in fiscal 2006 was approximately Rs.44.21 per \$1.00 (based on the noon buying rate), representing an appreciation of the Indian rupee of 1.4% and 3.8% as compared with the average exchange rates in fiscal 2005 and fiscal 2004.
+The average pound sterling/US dollar exchange rate in fiscal 2006 was approximately £0.56 per \$1.00 (based on the noon buying rate), representing a depreciation of the pound sterling of 3.7% as compared with the average exchange rates in fiscal 2005 and an appreciation of the pound sterling of 5.1% as compared with the average exchange rates in fiscal 2005 and an appreciates significantly against the pound sterling or the US dollar or the pound sterling depreciates against the US dollar.
 In the future, we may hedge our foreign currency exposure.
 We cannot assure you that our hedging strategy will be successful.